DanielPa/DanielPa.EplAddIn.CodeEditor/Readme.md

 ```
 ## The editor

-There are two most mentioned wpf controls on stackoverflow wich comes syntax highlighting and code completion.
+There are two most mentioned wpf controls on stackoverflow wich comes with syntax highlighting and code completion.
 - [AvalonEdit](http://avalonedit.net)
 - [and the one from Syncfusion](https://www.syncfusion.com/wpf-ui-controls/syntax-editor)
 I decided to use the second one because the usage for C# is pretty easy.